What is Slack Presence?

 Key Points

-• Visible to everyone in your workspace
+- Visible to everyone in your workspace and cannot be hidden from other members

 Examples